jacqizee/BetterCred/README.md

 ### Wireframing

-I spent a fair amount of time thinking through how I wanted the front-end to look like, having learned the importance of strong planning from previous projects, especially as I only had one week to work through the features I wanted to implement.
+I spent a fair amount of time thinking through how I wanted the front-end to look, having learned the importance of strong planning from previous projects, especially as I only had one week to work through the features I wanted to implement.

 ![BetterCred Wireframe](./client/src/assets/readme/wireframe.png)